-The Basques, the people who inhabit a charming corner of northeastern Spain, claim to be the oldest Europeans and to speak the original European language.
+The Basques, who inhabit a charming corner of northeastern Spain, claim to be the oldest Europeans and speak the original European language.
 Whether or not this is the case remains unproven, but what is undoubtedly true is that the Basque Country’s capital, Vitoria-Gasteiz, is probably the most underrated city in Spain.
-It is the capital of both the southern Basque province of Alava, which produces some of the best wine in the Rioja region and the entire Basque Country.
-It boasts a surfeit of attractions, both cultural and gastronomic, including numerous art galleries, a delightful old quarter, dozens of fantastic pintxo bars and restaurants, and a very friendly local population.
-What this all adds up to is a charming city that is blissfully free of other tourists.
+It is the capital of the southern Basque province of Alava, which produces some of the best wine in the Rioja region and the entire Basque Country.
+In addition, it boasts a surfeit of cultural and gastronomic attractions, including numerous art galleries, a delightful old quarter, dozens of fantastic pintxo bars and restaurants, and a very friendly local population.
+This all adds up to a charming city that is blissfully free of other tourists.

 In 581 AD, Historians believe that a precursor to modern-day Vitoria, called Victoriacum, was founded by the Visigoth king Luivigild.
 The king had recently won a battle against the Basques and wanted to commemorate his victory with a new settlement.
 However, Victoriacum vanished from history shortly after its foundation.

 In 711, Tariq ibn Ziyad, the Tangier’s Muslim governor, landed at Gibraltar with around 10,000 men and quickly subdued most of the Iberian Peninsula.
 His army decimated the poorly trained Visigoths and was only halted by the Franks at the Battle of Poitiers in 732.
 The enlightened Islamic civilization that would rule most of Spain was called Al-Andalus.
-From the middle of the 8th century to the mid 11th century, the frontier between Muslim and Christian territory lay across the north of the peninsula, roughly from southern Catalunya to northern Portugal.
-Yet the Basque Country was never conquered by the Muslim forces, and a rebellion began as early as 722 at the battle of Covadonga in Asturias.
+From the middle of the 8th century to the mid-11th century, the frontier between Muslim and Christian territory lay across the peninsula’s north, roughly from southern Catalunya to northern Portugal.
+Yet the Muslim forces never conquered the Basque Country, and a rebellion began as early as 722 at the battle of Covadonga in Asturias.

-The Asturian kingdom eventually moved its capital south to Leon and became the kingdom of Leon, which spearheaded the Reconquista (reconquest) of Spain.
+The Asturian kingdom eventually moved its capital south to Leon and became the kingdom of Leon, which spearheaded Spain’s Reconquista (reconquest).
 The expansionist Castilian crown gained sovereignty over the Basque territories during the Middle Ages (1000-1450) – in 1181, the King of Navarra Sancho the Wise founded a settlement called Nova Victoria, the current predecessor to present-day Vitoria-Gasteiz.
 It was built on the site of a previous settlement known as Gasteiz.
 However, in 1199, the town was besieged for nine months and eventually captured by the troops of Alfonso VIII of Castile.
-He annexed Vitoria as part of his kingdom.
-However, even when the settlement came under the Castilian orbit, Navarra and three other Basque provinces extracted broad autonomy arrangements, known as the fueros (the ancient laws of the Basques).
+As a result, he annexed Vitoria as part of his kingdom.
+However, even when the settlement came under the Castilian orbit, Navarra and three other Basque provinces extracted broad autonomy arrangements known as the fueros (the ancient laws of the Basques).

 Vitoria would play a pivotal role in the tumultuous events of the 19th century.
 In 1807, French forces poured into Spain, supposedly on their way to Portugal.
-Still, by 1808 this had become a French occupation of Spain, and Carlos IV was forced to abdicate in favor of Napoleon’s brother Joseph Bonaparte.
+Still, by 1808, this had become a French occupation of Spain, and Carlos IV was forced to abdicate in favor of Napoleon’s brother, Joseph Bonaparte.
 However, the Spanish revolted, and the French were finally driven out after their defeat at Vitoria.
-There is a monument commemorating this battle in the city’s main square, known as the Monument to Independence.
+A monument commemorating this battle in the city’s main square is known as the Monument to Independence.

-Today, Vitoria is a fitting symbol of the Basque Country in 2019 – proud and independent, Vitoria boasts self-confidence that is entirely deserved.
-Yet Vitoria has a habit of falling off the radar, as visitors flock to the more famous San Sebastian and Bilbao, which are indeed beautiful destinations.
-But in many ways, Vitoria is like a miniature version of Bilbao, but for the moment, it has avoided any of the downsides of mass tourism.
+Today, Vitoria is a fitting symbol of the Basque Country – proud and independent, Vitoria boasts entirely deserved self-confidence.
+Yet Vitoria has a habit of falling off the radar as visitors flock to the more famous San Sebastian and Bilbao, which are beautiful destinations.
+In many ways, Vitoria is like a miniature version of Bilbao, but for the moment, it has avoided any of the downsides of mass tourism.
 That, combined with the city’s thriving cultural, gastronomic, and arts scene, is priceless.

 Gastronomy & Wine

 This is where gastronomes come to indulge their every whim and desire.
-The confluence of sea and mountains has bequeathed to the Basque Country an extraordinary culinary richness – all manner of seafood, fresh fish, game, free-range cattle, and lamb are the pillars upon which Basque cuisine was traditionally built on.
+The confluence of sea and mountains has bequeathed to the Basque Country an extraordinary culinary richness – all manner of seafood, fresh fish, game, free-range cattle, and lamb are the pillars upon which Basque cuisine was traditionally built.
 But while San Sebastian continues to grab all the headlines due to its numerous Michelin-starred restaurants, Vitoria is also emerging as a powerhouse of great food and drink.
-Indeed, among in-the-know Spaniards, this is a city with serious culinary pedigree.
+Indeed, among in-the-know Spaniards, this city has a serious culinary pedigree.
 In 2014, Vitoria was awarded the title of National Gastronomic Capital on account of its stellar array of pintxo bars and highly creative chefs.

-Today Vitoria covers the whole gamut, from high-end culinary destinations to atmospheric pintxo bars, the latter often providing the most incredible culinary excitement in Spain.
-Hopping from bar to bar enjoying pintxos is a way of life for the Basques and one of life’s greatest culinary pleasures.
+Today Vitoria covers the whole gamut, from high-end culinary destinations to atmospheric pintxo bars, which often provide Spain with the most incredible culinary excitement.
+Hopping from bar to bar and enjoying pintxos is a way of life for the Basques and one of life’s greatest culinary pleasures.
 Just rolling the word pintxo (peen-cho) around your tongue defines the essence of this wonderful slice of Basque cuisine.
-Essentially the Basque version of a tapa, the pintxo, transcends the commonplace by the sheer panache and sophistication of the offering.
+Essentially the Basque version of a tapa, the pintxo, transcends the commonplace through the sheer panache and sophistication of the offering.
 A perfect example should have exquisite taste, texture, and appearance and be savored in two elegant bites.

 Classically, pintxos are ‘impaled’ on small slices of French baguette via a toothpick, upon which all manner of towering creations are constructed.
-In Vitoria, you may encounter marinated anchovies, prawns, squid, all topped with anything from pate to crab.
-Mushrooms and peppers make a regular appearance, while hot choices are typically chalked up on the bars’ blackboards; if you want to live like a local, order one or two options before moving onto the next fabulous bar.
+You may encounter marinated anchovies, prawns, and squid in Vitoria; all topped with anything from pate to crab.
+Mushrooms and peppers make a regular appearance, while hot choices are typically chalked up on the bars’ blackboards; if you want to live like a local, order one or two options before moving on to the next fabulous bar.

 Highlights